Trichomoniasis (Trich) in Teens

 What is trichomoniasis (trich) in teens?

 Trichomoniasis is a common sexually transmitted infection (STI).
 It’s also known as trich.
-It can cause vaginal redness and swelling (inflammation) in teen girls.
-In teen boys it can cause painful urination.
-Some experts say that millions of people in the U.S. have trich.
-But only about 30 out of 100 of them have any symptoms.
-Without treatment, the infection can linger for years.
+It can cause vaginal redness and swelling (inflammation) in teens assigned female at birth.
+In teens of either sex, it can cause pain when peeing (urinating).
+Because only about 30 out of 100 people infected have any symptoms, teens at risk for STIs should be screened for trich.
+Without treatment, the infection can go on for years.

-This STI is not a life-threatening illness.
+This STI is not a life-limiting illness.
 It is often easy to cure.
 But it's important to get it treated right away.
-That’s because trich can make it easier for a teen girl or a woman to get HIV during sex.
-In pregnant women, the infection is linked to preterm birth and babies that are smaller than normal.
+That’s because trich can make it easier for a teen assigned female at birth to get HIV during sex.
+During pregnancy, the infection is linked to preterm birth and babies who are smaller than normal.
+It is easily curable.

 What causes trich in a teen?

 Trich is caused by a parasite (Trichomonas vaginalis).
-Trich is passed from one person to another through unprotected sexual contact.
-Boys and girls can both get this infection.
-Girls are most likely to have an infection in their vagina or vulva.
-Boys are most often infected in their urethra.
+Trich is passed from person to person through unprotected sexual contact.
+Both sexes can get this infection.
+People assigned female at birth are most likely to have an infection in their vagina or vulva.
+People assigned male at birth are most often infected in their urethra.
 This is the tube inside the penis that carries semen as well as urine.

 Which teens are at risk for trich?

-A teen is at risk for trich if he or she has unprotected sex with someone who has trich.
-Experts estimate that at least 1 in 4 new infections in both adults and children occur in teen girls.
+A teen is at risk for trich if they have unprotected sex with someone who has trich.
+Experts believe that at least 1 in 4 new infections in both adults and children occur in teens assigned female at birth.

 What are the symptoms of trich infection in a teen?